aharley/simple_bev/README.md

 ## Code notes
 ### Tensor shapes

 We maintain consistent axis ordering across all tensors.
-In general, the ordering is `B x S x C x Z x Y x X`, where
+In general, the ordering is `B,S,C,Z,Y,X`, where

 - `B`: batch
 - `S`: sequence (for temporal or multiview data)